Summer 2020 | Online | FREE

 Luke Macik, J.D. – Headmaster, The Lyceum

-Three presentations will introduce participants to the ancient mathematical disciplines of the Quadrivium, reflect on the profound effects of modern algebraic thinking, and consider the proper role of mathematics in today’s curriculum.
+Three presentations will introduce participants to the ancient mathematical disciplines of the Quadrivium, reflect on the profound effects of modern algebraic thinking, and consider the proper role of mathematical science in today’s liberal arts curriculum.

 For more information on the ICLE Advanced Webinar Series,